 How about beautiful islands that can only be explored on foot or by horse-drawn carriage?
 This article will review the best of the off-the-beaten-path places to visit in Turkey.

 Turkey is generally a safe place to travel to.
 The fact that Turkey borders Syria makes some people nervous, but Turkey is not Syria.

 While you should not go trekking alone alongside the Syrian border in Eastern Turkey, you should not let fear deter you from venturing to the rest of these off-the-beaten-path places to visit in Turkey.
 Besides, terrorists are not exactly going to be loitering around ancient ruins and archaeological sites waiting to pounce on the one or two people that visit each year, are they?

 After safety concerns a few years ago, the Turks have really upped their national security.
-They don’t want to live in fear or lose out on tourism, afterall.
-I have never felt unsafe in Turkey and you should feel assured that for the most part, the people are very kind and helpful.
+They don’t want to live in fear or lose out on tourism, after all.

 Marvellous Off the Beaten Path Places to Visit in Turkey

 Tourism in Turkey largely revolves around the well-known cities and sites like Pamukkale and Cappadocia.
 However, the other, less-known areas are every bit as impressive.